McKay correspondence, cohomological Hall algebras and categorification: Perverse coherent sheaves on resolutions of quotient singularities

 \section{Perverse coherent sheaves on resolutions of quotient singularities}

-In this section, we will recall basic geometric properties of the resolution $Y$ of the type A singular surface $X=\C^2/\Z_N$ for $N\geq 2$ and the (categorical) McKay correspondence, establishing a relation between the bounded derived category of coherent sheaves on $Y$ and the bounded derived category of representations of the preprojective algebra of the affine type A quiver $A_{N-1}^{(1)}$.
-We start by briefly recalling what is the preprojective algebra of a quiver.
+In this section, we will recall basic geometric properties of the resolution $Y$ of the type ADE singular surface and the (categorical) McKay correspondence, establishing a relation between the bounded derived category of coherent sheaves on $Y$ and the bounded derived category of representations of the preprojective algebra of the affine type ADE quiver.